A Complete Guide to Cloud Security Testing

 Let experts find security gaps in your cloud infrastructure

-In contrast, the Black Box approach is the opposite of this.
-This approach doesn’t let information about the cloud environment be known to anyone.
-This means that the security team has to compromise their cloud security thinking like a Hacker.
+In contrast, the Black Box approach is the opposite.
+This approach doesn’t let anyone know about the cloud environment.
+This means the security team must compromise their cloud security by thinking like Hackers.

-The Gray Box approach is almost like the White Box approach.
-The only difference is that it tends to be a combination of Black and White Box approaches.
-This means that some information about the cloud environment is known, but not everything.
-With this approach, you can have the best of both worlds.
+The Gray Box approach combines the Black and White Box approaches.
+With this approach, some information about the cloud environment is known, but not everything.
+Thus, it offers the best of both worlds.

 1. Improper Identity and Access Management